hazaarlabs/hazaar-mvc/docs/src/docs/basics/routing.md

 # Overview of Routing

-Hazaar MVC offers a robust and flexible routing system that enables seamless mapping of URLs to controllers and actions.
+Hazaar offers a robust and flexible routing system that enables seamless mapping of URLs to controllers and actions.
 This feature facilitates the creation of clean, intuitive URLs for your application.

-Unlike other frameworks, Hazaar MVC provides multiple methods for configuring routes, ensuring flexibility and ease of use.
+Unlike other frameworks, Hazaar provides multiple methods for configuring routes, ensuring flexibility and ease of use.
 The router can be configured using the `application.json` file, with options to define routes in a PHP file, JSON file, or using attributes in controller classes.
-Hazaar MVC also provides multiple automatic routing options, including basic and advanced routing methods.
+Hazaar also provides multiple automatic routing options, including basic and advanced routing methods.

-By providing a variety of routing options, Hazaar MVC allows developers to choose the most suitable method based on their application requirements and preferences.
+By providing a variety of routing options, Hazaar allows developers to choose the most suitable method based on their application requirements and preferences.

 ## Router Modules